e2nIEE/pandahub/VARIANTS.md

 Elements with var_types "change" and "addition" have an additional field "variant" referencing the variant index for the change/addition.

-`PandaHub.get_variant_filter(variants)` can be used to generate a mongodb query filter mixin which restricts query results to a given variant or variants.
+`PandaHub.get_variant_filter(variant)` can be used to generate a mongodb query filter mixin which restricts query results to a given variant or variants.

 Example variant filter for single variant with index 1: